lebotlan/ocaml-exenum/README.md

 The [Exenum API](https://lebotlan.github.io/ocaml-exenum/Exenum.html).
 See also the examples/ dir.

-The ocamlfind package name is `exenum`.
+The ocamlfind package names are `exenum` and `exenum.lwt` (the latter is installed only if lwt is present).

+When using exenum.lwt, you need to compile with the following packages (in ocamlbuild's _tag notation):
+`package(lwt,lwt.unix,exenum,exenum.lwt,lwt.ppx)`

 ## Overview